sammyj11/Knowledgebase-SV_modified/notes/virtual_functions.md

 }
 ```

-In the above example, we will have to mark the base function as `virtual` and the
+In the above example if we wish that `func` of derived should be called then, we will have to mark the base function as `virtual` and the
 derived function should override that function.

 ```cpp